FULL-TIME | WINNIPEG LOCATIONS BUACF-PG Business Accountancy CE

 CO-OP/Practicum Information

-There will be a (4) four-month work-integrated or experiential learning component.
-The type of experience may vary among students—co-operative education, internship, practicum, industry project depending on available industry opportunities.
-For more information, see the Practicum information located here.
+There will be a (4) four-month work-integrated learning component and the type of experience may vary among students depending on available industry opportunities.
+For more information, see the Work-Integrated Learning information located here.

 Computer/Laptop Requirements